 Do not put anything on or around the front airbag covers or attempt to manually open them.
-You may damage the airbags and you could be injured because the airbags are not there to protect you.
+You may damage the airbags and you could be injured because the airbags are no longer functional.
 These protective covers for the airbag cushions are designed to open only when the airbags are inflating.